codeigniter4/CodeIgniter4/user_guide_src/source/helpers/number_helper.rst

     :param	mixed	$num: Number to format
     :param	int	$precision: Floating point precision
     :param  string $locale: The locale to use for formatting
-    :returns:	A human-readable version of the string
+    :returns:	A human-readable version of the string, or false if the provided value is not numeric
     :rtype:	string

     Converts a number into a human-readable version, like **123.4 trillion**